 What can consumers and businesses do to prepare?

-Consumers and businesses that still use 3G technology should start planning to upgrade their devices or migrate to newer technologies to avoid disruptions.
+Consumers and businesses that still use 3G technology should need to upgrade their devices or migrate to newer technologies to avoid disruptions.
 They can check with their service providers to see if their current devices are compatible with 4G or 5G networks or if they need to upgrade to a new device.

 Businesses that use 3G for their operations, such as machine-to-machine (M2M) applications, Point of Sale, and Internet of Things (IoT) devices, will also be affected.